Enchanter’s Nightshade – Circaea lutetiana

 Description

-Distribution: Sharp-lobed hepatica is native to eastern and central North America.
+Distribution: Virginia bluebells are native to eastern North America.

 Occurrence